ieabbas/StatTok/README.md

-# CherryTok
+# StatTok

-A basic attempt at using an unofficial Tik Tok API to retrieve statistics on my Tik Tok account.
+A basic attempt at using an unofficial Tik Tok API to retrieve statistics on a Tik Tok account.